sarthakjagetia/Teach-me-how-to-sing/README.md

 5. Submit a pull request :D

 ## Credits
-We would like to thank Prof. Osama Alshaykh for providing us the platform and the opportuinity to develop the app.
+We would like to thank Prof. Osama Alshaykh for providing us the platform and the opportunity to develop the app.
 And cheers to all the team members who have done a great job for their valuable inputs and fine programming skills.

 ## License